astropy/saba/docs/examples_complex.rst

 .. image:: _generated/example_plot_fitted2.png

 The fitter keeps a copy of the converted model we can use it to compare the constrained and unconstrained model setups.

 .. note ::
-	wrap\_.amplitude_1  should be `linked`, sherpa notation of astropy's `tied`. wrap\_.stddev_0 should be `frozen` sherpa notation for `fixed`. and finally wrap\_.mean_0 should's value should have moved to its minimum while fitting!
+	wrap\_.amplitude_1  should be `linked`, sherpa notation of astropy's `tied` wrap\_.stddev_0 should be `frozen`, sherpa notation for `fixed` and finally wrap\_.mean_0 should's value should have moved to its minimum while fitting!

-	"wrap\_" is just prepended to the model name (we didn't set one so it's blank) on conversion to the sherpa model
+	"wrap\_" is just prepended to the model name (we didn't set one so it's blank) on conversion to the sherpa model.

 .. code-block:: ipython